gicentre/litvis/documents/tutorials/introducingElm/elmIntroduction2.md

 Elm code is organised into _functions_ that evaluate expressions to produce some value.
 Those functions may have some input in the form of _parameters_ and they will always return some output.
 Functions never change existing values and their returned value is always the only thing they return.
-In other words functions in Elm never have any _side effects_.
+In other words, functions in Elm never have any _side effects_.
 Almost everything in an Elm program will be a function.
 Elm doesn't use 'variables' common in many other languages.
 Instead, you create simple named functions that return a value.